Related Issuers

 What is a Retail Order Period?

-A retail order period is a special, designated order period in a negotiated sale during which only retail investors may place orders for bonds.
+A retail order period is a special, designated order period in a negotiated sale during which only retail investors, as defined by the issuer, may place orders for bonds.
 The retail order period allows retail investors to place orders prior to institutional investor orders.
 Occasionally, a separate retail order period is not offered for a particular bond sale, so both retail and institutional investors place orders at the same time.
 When this occurs, retail investors will often, but not always, receive priority.

 Who can participate in the Retail Order Period?